Automate your gastroenterology clinic's care pathways

 Gastroenterology is the study of the normal function and diseases of the esophagus, stomach, small intestine, colon and rectum, pancreas, gallbladder, bile ducts, and liver.
 The most common examinations are gastroscopy and colonoscopy procedures.
 Biopsies and various procedures such as removals of small tumors can be performed during endoscopies.
-In order for the investigation to be successful, the patient must make bowel emptying at the right time and also follow other nutrition instructions before the procedure.
+In order for the procedure and diagnostics to be successful, the patient must empty their bowels at the right time and also follow other nutrition instructions before the procedure.

 Before an endoscopy procedure, it is important to inform patients of the following: